stackgl/gl-texture2d/README.md

 //Resize texture to shape nw,nh tex.shape = [nw, nh]
 ```

-You can also access texture sizes using width/height directly, though assigning to these properties will not change the shape of the texture.

 #### `tex.wrapS`
 S wrap around behavior.
 Used to set/get `gl.TEXTURE_WRAP_S`.
 Defaults to gl.CLAMP_TO_EDGE